 The traditional route would see a student complete all of the components of the ACA to become an ICAEW Chartered Accountant, before registering as a CTA student, completing the CTA qualification and applying for membership with the CIOT.

 The ACA CTA Joint Programme enables students to study the ACA and CTA qualifications simultaneously, allowing employers to design training programmes according to their organisation’s needs.
 The flexibility of the programme also enables students to progress and qualify more quickly than they would be able to traditionally.

 Yes.
 Students will still be eligible to gain both qualifications and use the designatory letters ACA and CTA after their names.

-Students signing up to the joint programme must also meet the following conditions:
+Students signing up to the Joint Programme must meet the following conditions:

-Students must already be registered as ACA students before they can apply for the ACA-CTA Joint Programme.
+Students must already be registered as ACA students before they can apply for the ACA CTA Joint Programme.
 They will be asked to submit a copy of their ACA student registration confirmation email, with evidence of their student number, to CIOT.
-Providing they meet these entry criteria, CIOT will then register them on to the programme.
+Providing they meet this entry criterion, CIOT will then register them on to the programme.